Water Filter Technology: A Primer

 There are hundreds of home water filters on the market, and choosing one can feel overwhelming.

-The good news is that most filter products on the market use one of three primary technologies explained in this graphic: carbon filtration, reverse osmosis and ion exchange.
+The good news is that most filter products on the market use one or a combination of three primary technologies: carbon filtration, reverse osmosis and ion exchange.
 Once you understand how these technologies work, selecting the best one is much easier.

 When you're weighing your options, keep in mind these considerations:

 - Even filters of the same type can vary in their capacity to reduce the levels of specific contaminants.
-To ensure that a filter can remove a particular contaminant, check that it has been certified to do so by an independent third-party certification company.
+To ensure that a filter can significantly lower a particular contaminant, check that it has been certified to do so by an independent third-party certification company.

-- There may not be a third-party certification for some contaminants.
-Thus, a particular filter model that otherwise fits your needs might not carry a certification for a specific contaminant.
-But that filter can still help reduce the level of that contaminant in your water.
+- For some contaminants, there may not be a third-party certification for some contaminants.
+Thus, a particular filter model that otherwise fits your needs might not be certified for a specific contaminant.
+But that filter may still help reduce the level of that contaminant in your water.

 About the technologies